shaopyshaozi/my-logbook/communication/logbook.md

 fm = 5k

 The varying message frequency changes the modulated signal's frequency graph.
 The cosine wave's frequency modulation graph is creating to spikes around the carrier frequency (plus or minus the message frequency).
 When frequency increases, the separation between the spikes increases.
+In addition, envelope signal has larger frequency !!!

 In the last step, we created a sub-VI for this design, similar to a sub-module.